The Liquidity Board · Source-Dated Cash and Reserve Estimates

 Board motion

-Why the numbers move
+Why the numbers continue to move

 • The moving figures are a reading aid between official updates.